BelaPlatform/pybela/readme.md

 ## Building

-You can build pyBela using pipenv:
+You can build pybela using pipenv:

 ```bash
 pipenv install -d # installs all dependencies including dev dependencies